CSEANZ/Blockchain-For-Land-Development-Approvals/readme.md

 ![Proposed Workflow][workflowdiagram]

-## Property DA approval process on Blockchain
+## Proposed property DA approval process on Blockchain
 ### Plan phase
 1. Property Developer submits DA in submission web portal
 1. Smart contract deployed to Azure Ethereum Network that represents the specific DA and forms/other relevant documents uploaded to IPFS